PapulaAhmed/pharma-x/README.md

 ## Features

 ### Invoice Management
-- Create and manage invoices with fields for client names, status (draft, pending, sent), and dates.
+- Create and manage invoices.
-- Detailed itemization of products including description, price, and quantity.
 - Automatically calculates totals and maintains a running tally of invoice items.

 ### Customer Management
 - Manage customer information with the ability to add, update, and delete customer records.
-- Track customer purchase history and account status.
 - Enhanced search functionality to quickly retrieve customer details.

 ### Admin Panel